 We are, however, suggesting you boost your inbound marketing efforts significantly.
 You can do this by creating a blog, doing SEO, launch a social media campaign, publishing eBooks, creating long-form content, sending emails, and so on.

-You can probably understand why inbound marketing would be more successful then outbound marketing… but what about the cost?
+You can probably understand why inbound marketing would be more successful than outbound marketing… but what about the cost?
 Would you believe that the cost of inbound marketing vs outbound marketing is also significantly lower?

-Well, it's true!
-A more successful marketing strategy coupled with a more cost-effective marketing strategy is a no brainer, right?
+Well, it’s true!
+A more successful marketing strategy coupled with a more cost-effective marketing strategy is a no-brainer, right?
 Of course a strategy that involves attracting consumers and earning the attention of qualified leads is more cost-effective than trying to chase down leads that they aren’t interested in hearing.

 Rather than wasting thousands of dollars on direct mail that never gets opened, a TV commercial that never get seen, and cold calls that never get answered, you could be investing a portion of that budget into inbound campaigns that naturally attract leads.

-Inbound marketing strategies establish trust in your brand, communicate the value of your product, and build relationships with your audience, all while nurturing leads for you rather then annoying them.
+Inbound marketing strategies establish trust in your brand, communicate the value of your product, and build relationships with your audience, all while nurturing leads for you rather than annoying them.
 Being there to answer questions and provide solutions as well as resources when they are looking for you makes you a partner, not a vendor.

-If you've been pushing your products on potential customers via outbound marketing and want to start pulling in qualified leads with inbound marketing, it’s easy to get started.
+If you’ve been pushing your products to potential customers via outbound marketing and want to start pulling in qualified leads with inbound marketing, it’s easy to get started.
 Just try one or two inbound marketing methods and see what happens!